csswizardry/csswizardry.github.com/_posts/2014-05-21-grouping-related-classes-in-your-markup.md

 ## Errors

-As I mentioned previously, however, this method is not without its drawbacks, so please take these—and [your own context](/2013/01/you-know-your-context-on-critical-thinking-and-thinking-for-yourself/)—into account when considering adopting it.
+As I mentioned previously, however, this method is not without its drawbacks, so please take these — and [your own context](/2013/01/you-know-your-context-on-critical-thinking-and-thinking-for-yourself/) — into account when considering adopting it.

 The first possible pitfall with this method of using square brackets to group